LOR's, Personal Statements, and Interviewing

 REQUESTING LETTERS to be sent to TMDSAS, AMCAS, AADSAS, or AACOMAS by the Health Professions Advisor

-This service is available to all alumni and current students regardless if they received an HPAC letter.
+This service is available to all alumni and current students even if a student did not receive an HPAC letter.
 In order for the Health Professions Advisor to upload a letter packet on your behalf, read the following instructions thoroughly.
 This does not apply to students using the Individual Letter option.

 1. Check YES to releasing the information to your Health Professions Advisor and/or UTA on your application(s)

-2. Read the letter of evaluation section in the application handbook(s) thoroughly.
+2. Read the letter of evaluation section in the application guide(s) thoroughly.

-1. If contact information is needed, input Sandy Hobart- sandy.hobart@uta.edu.
-NOTE: This information must be entered for AACOMAS and AADSAS in order to upload your letters and rights to the letters must be waived
+• If contact information is needed, input Sandy Hobart- sandy.hobart@uta.edu (817-272-1682).
+NOTE: This information is required for AACOMAS and AADSAS and rights to the letters must be waived.

-• All IDs, Letter ID’s, and PINs are required for each application service you are requesting uploaded letters. *An AMCAS Letter ID is needed for all AMCAS requests
+• All IDs, Letter ID’s, and PINs are required for each application service you are requesting letters be uploaded.

 • If submitting to multiple applications, it is preferred to complete 1 submission form when all applications are ready for letters.
 However, a separate request can be sent for each application service when ready.